1839 Massachusetts gubernatorial election: Results

-The election was held on Monday, November 11, 1839.
-Early returns gave Everett the lead, although his showing in Boston, a Whig stronghold, was particularly weak.
-On November 14, the accumulated returns indicated that Everett led by 100 votes, with 250 communities still to report.
-The next day, Morton was reported to lead by just two votes.
-A number of Whig officials (notably including Adjutant General of Massachusetts Henry A. S. Dearborn), failed to vote, prompting Everett to observe, despite their protestations that they supported his candidacy, "a better mode of showing [their support] would have been to vote".
+The election was held on Monday, November 11.
+Early returns gave Everett the lead, although his showing in Boston, historically a Whig stronghold, was particularly weak.
+On November 15, Morton was reported to take the lead lead by just two votes.
 A number of irregularities were identified during the initial count.
 The ballots from Easton had not been properly sealed by the town clerk, and the Winchendon return was dated 1809 instead of 1839.
 These votes were counted.
+A number of Whig officials (notably including adjutant general Henry Dearborn) did not vote, prompting Everett to observe, in response to their protestations that they supported his candidacy, "a better mode of showing [their support] would have been to vote."

-The vote was so close that no result was certified until the legislature met.
-On January 1, 1840, the new Whig-dominated legislature met, and sent the election issue to a joint committee.
+The vote was so close that no result was certified until the legislature met on January 1, 1840.
+The new Whig-dominated legislature sent the election issue to a joint committee.
 One ballot for Morton contained the scrawl "Maccus Mattoon"; despite efforts by Whig partisans to deny the writer intended to vote for Morton, no person with that name was found anywhere in the state.
-A more serious issue was raised with respect to the returns from Westfield: the town clerk there had not properly sworn to the accuracy of the result, and Everett was of the opinion that these results should be rejected.
+A more serious issue was raised with respect to the Westfield returns: the town clerk had not properly sworn to the accuracy of the result, and Everett claimed that these results should be rejected.

-The legislative joint committee issued its report on January 13, 1840.
-It stated that a total of 102,066 votes had been cast (including all of the votes affected by the irregularities, which were accepted), and that therefore 51,034 votes were required to win.
+On January 13, the joint committee issued its report, stating that 102,066 votes had been cast (including votes affected by the irregularities, which were accepted), and that therefore 51,034 votes were required to win.
 Morton was found to have received exactly that number, while Everett received 50,725, and a scattering of candidates received votes on the remaining 307 ballots cast.